mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 **Process**

-The process viewpoint describes the non-functional requirements.
-This viewpoint focuses on the performance of the system.
+The process viewpoint describes how the system processes information from the user input to the system output.
+This viewpoint also goes into detail what the system does for many scenarios that the system may need to work for.

 **Physical**